rustwasm/wasm-bindgen/guide/src/reference/cli.md

 ### `--debug`

-Generates a bit more JS and wasm in "debug mode" to help catch programmer errors, but this output isn't intended to be shipped to production.
+Generates a bit more JS and Wasm in "debug mode" to help catch programmer errors, but this output isn't intended to be shipped to production.

 ### `--no-demangle`